-An adult working in a school will commit an offence if they know another adult working there poses a serious risk of committing a child abuse offence and they have the power to reduce or remove that risk, and they negligently fail to so by either acts and/or omissions.
-This is directed at school Board members, principals and senior executive.
-This will be included in mandatory Child Protection Training.
+An adult working in a School will commit an offence if they know another adult working there poses a serious risk of committing a child abuse offence and they have the power to reduce or remove that risk, and they negligently fail to so by either acts and/or omissions.
+This is directed at School Board members, Principals and Senior Executive Members.
+This will be included in mandatory Child Protection Training (see Appendix 1a and 1 b for further information).